beaudoiin/number_guesser/improvements.md

 ## Required improvements ##

 ## Language and messages
-*Provide language support by loading external documents, or embeded arrays with strings of each test that would be printed out (apart from variables ofcourse)
+* Provide language support by loading external documents, or embeded arrays with strings of each test that would be printed out (apart from variables ofcourse)
-*Laungauges have different syntax, so temportary variables need to mark the place.
+* Laungauges have different syntax, so temportary variables need to mark the place.
 VAR1, VAR2 inside the string.
 Use literal text @"your name is {tmp_name}", use naming convetion that may not conflict with various scopes. prefex is a good idea.
+* Consider markup language such as Yaml, or JSON.

 ## General
 * Name spaces into one for Audio Engine for reuse and one for the main program